tbelier/pathFollowing2DPython/README.md

 ## Features
 - **Path Following Simulation:** Observe the ROV joining and following a predefined path.
 - **2D Visualization:** Visualize the robot's trajectory and path.
-- **Dynamic Behavior Analysis:** Analyze the robot's approach and adherence to the trajectory.
 - **Reference Paper:** Implementation inspired by a robust path-following control approach for unicycle models.

 ---